Rafael Trujillo: Haiti

-Haiti had historically occupied what is now the Dominican Republic from 1822 to 1844.
+Haiti formerly occupied what is today called the Dominican Republic for 22 years – from 1822 to 1844.
+Prior to their occupation, Spanish colonial rule prevailed.
 Encroachment by Haiti was an ongoing process, and when Trujillo took over, specifically the northwestern border region had become increasingly "Haitianized".
 The border was poorly defined.
 In 1933, and again in 1935, Trujillo met the Haitian President Sténio Vincent to settle the border issue.
 By 1936, they reached and signed a settlement.
 At the same time, Trujillo plotted against the Haitian government by linking up with General Calixte, Commander of the Garde d'Haiti, and Élie Lescot, at that time the Haitian ambassador in Ciudad Trujillo (Santo Domingo).
 After the settlement, when further border incursions occurred, Trujillo initiated the Parsley Massacre.

 Parsley massacre

-Known as La Masacre del Perejil in Spanish, the massacre was started by Trujillo in 1937.
-Claiming that Haiti was harboring his former Dominican opponents, he ordered an attack on the border that slaughtered tens of thousands of Haitians as they tried to escape.
-The number of dead is still unknown, but it is now calculated between 12,000 and 30,000.
+Known as La Masacre del Perejil in Spanish, the massacre was started by Trujillo in October 1937.
+Claiming that Haiti was harboring his former Dominican opponents, he ordered an attack on the border.
+Tens of thousands of Haitians were murdered as they tried to escape.
+The number of dead is estimated to be 12,000–30,000.
 The Dominican military used machetes to murder and decapitate many of the victims; they also took people to the port of Montecristi, where many victims were thrown into the sea to drown with their hands and feet bound.